Differential transcendence of Bell numbers and relatives: a Galois theoretic approach

 Let us first deal with the case $x\neq 1$.
-By \eqref{eq:Bernoulli_tel-2}, the left-hand side of \eqref{eq:Bernoulli_tel-1} has a unique pole, namely, at $t$ such that $1+t-tx=0$ (i.e., $t=\frac{1}{x-1}$).
-This proves that the right-hand side of \eqref{eq:Bernoulli_tel-1} should have at least this pole.
-But having a pole, the right-hand side of \eqref{eq:Bernoulli_tel-1} should actually admit at least two poles, which is not compatible with \eqref{eq:Bernoulli_tel-1}.
+By \eqref{eq:Bernoulli_tel-2}, the left-hand side of \eqref{eq:Bernoulli_tel-1} has a unique pole, namely, at $t_0$ such that $1+t_0-t_0x=0$ (i.e., $t_0=\frac{1}{x-1}$).
+This proves that the right-hand side of \eqref{eq:Bernoulli_tel-1} has only one pole at $t_0$, and hence either $g$ or $\tau(g)$ has a pole at $t_0$.
+To fix ideas, let us assume that $g$ has a pole at $t_0$.
+Then $\tau^{-1}(t_0)$ is a pole of $\tau(g)$.
+If $\tau(g)-g$ has a pole at $\tau^{-1}(t_0)$, we have proved that $\tau(g)-g$ has at least two poles, a contradiction with~\eqref{eq:Bernoulli_tel-1}.
+If $\tau(g)-g$ has no pole at $\tau^{-1}(t_0)$, then we conclude that $g$ has also a pole at $\tau^{-1}(t_0)$, that cancels the pole of $\tau(g)$ in $\tau(g)-g$.
+It means that $\tau(g)$ must have a pole at $\tau^{-2}(t_0)$ and we can repeat the argument.
+Since $g$ and $\tau(g)$ are rational functions, they admit a finite number of poles, therefore eventually one shows that $\tau(g)-g$ has two poles, contradicting the fact that the left-hand side of \eqref{eq:Bernoulli_tel-1} has only one pole.

-In the case $x=1$, the left-hand side of \eqref{eq:Bernoulli_tel-1} becomes a polynomial with no constant term.
-One first proves that $g\in\C(t)$ must also be a polynomial and finally gets a contradiction, showing that it can only be a constant, in contradiction with the fact that the left-hand side is non-zero. \end{exa}
+In the case $x=1$, the left-hand side of \eqref{eq:Bernoulli_tel-1} becomes a non-zero polynomial with no constant term.
+One first proves that $g\in\C(t)$ must also be a polynomial and finally gets a contradiction, showing that it can only be a constant, in contradiction with the fact that the left-hand side is non-zero. {The key point here is that $\infty$ is the only pole of a polynomial and that $\tau$ does not fix $\infty$.} \end{exa}

 Let $a$ be a non-zero element of $\K$.
 We consider the equation $\tau(y)=ay$ and the Picard-Vessiot ring $R_{a,n}$ over $\K$ of the linear difference system obtained as in \eqref{eq:prolongation} for $A=(a)$.
 The following proposition is proved by using the trick of taking logarithmic derivatives, as in \cite[Prop.~2.2]{Hardouin-Compositio}.